meets-ecommerce/EnvSettingsTool/README.md

 EnvSettingsTool offers a concept to adjust settings for applications.
 Typically it is used during deployment.
-The settings for every Eevironment can be maintained in an CSV file.
+The settings for every Environment can be maintained in an CSV file.

 CSV File
 --------